clark-ewerton/cypress-serverest-cicd/README.md

 - 🖼️ **Screenshots:** `cypress/screenshots/` (only on failure)

 Note: Artifacts are generated during pipeline execution and may not exist locally until tests are run.

+## Test Reports

+This project uses Mochawesome reporter for test reporting.
+After test execution:

+- Individual JSON reports are generated for each test spec

+- Reports are merged into a single file

+- A comprehensive HTML report is generated

+Reports are available in cypress/reports/mochawesome/ and are uploaded as artifacts in the CI/CD pipeline.

 ## Contributing